 All Reading planning begins with the National Curriculum.
 Teachers take these objectives and consider their class' current attainment and how these skills can be built upon each term.
 Texts are carefully planned and chosen in line with other aspects of learning: including children's interests, thematic learning and current world events and are listed in our Reading Long Term Plan.
-A medium-term planning proforma is used to ensure consistency across the school.
-Writing opportunities are often created based upon chosen texts in order to promote the link between reading and writing.
+A MTP proforma is used to ensure consistency across the school and planning is accessible for monitoring on the StaffShared system.
+Writing opportunites are often created based upon chosen texts in order to promote the link between reading and writing.
 From this, weekly plans with consideration for the needs of all children in the class (including SEN-D, EAL and G&T) are created in order to identify appropriate activities and consistent outcomes across year groups/phases in line with the National Curriculum.
 We use a Bronze/ Silver/ Gold/ Platinum system, with all activities linked to the lesson's challenge, but with considerations put into place based on current ability.
 Children are expected to deepen their level of understanding and confidence when progressing onto more difficult challenges.